Saoaek/SQL/World_Population/READEME.md

 3. A smaller group of countries, mainly in Europe, experienced population declines.
 4. Russia stood out as a major country with a declining population trend throughout the decade
 5. China held the highest population figure in Asia, while Niue had the lowest in Oceania.

-This project provides crucial insights into global population dynamics, highlighting significant trends and variances across different continents and countries.